ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/enacfire-wireless-headphones.markdown

   \ below for a chance to win them now!</p>\n<p>Wireless life is a trend, a new proposition.\
   \ Easy link, simple live.
 Good luck!</p>\n"
 entry-title: "Win a pair of Enacfire Wireless Headphones!"
-entry-content: "<p>Enter the draw to win a pair of Wireless Headphones by completing\
+entry-content: "<p>Enter the draw to win a pair of Enacfire Wireless Headphones by\
-  \ the form below before 23:59 on the 23rd of August 2019.</p>\n"
+  \ completing the form below before 23:59 on the 23rd of September 2019.</p>\n"
 has-winner: false
 prize-description: "A pair of Enacfire Wireless Headphones."
 special-conditions: "Multiple entries are allowed up to one every day.\r\n\r\nThis\